github/developer.github.com/content/v3/repos/deployments.md

 succeeds, the API will return a successful merge commit.
 If merge conflicts prevent the merge from succeeding, the API will return a failure response.

-The `required_contexts` parameter is used to specify a list of [commit statuses](/v3/repos/statuses) that are in a "success" state before creating a deployment.
-If your repository is taking advantage of [combined statuses](/v3/repos/statuses/#get-the-combined-status-for-a-specific-ref) then all statuses with unique contexts will need to be in a "success" state.
-(Your repository is not required to use commit statuses.
-If no commit statuses are present, the deployment will always be created.)
+By default, [commit statuses](/v3/repos/statuses) for every submitted context must be in a 'success' state.
+The `required_contexts` parameter allows you to specify a subset of contexts that must be "success", or to specify contexts that have not yet been submitted.
+You are not required to use commit statuses to deploy.
+If you do not require any contexts or create any commit statuses, the deployment will always succeed.

 The `payload` parameter is available for any extra information that a deployment system might need.
 It is a JSON text field that will be passed on